 The functions an organisation can execute on a device are determined by the function group the authorisation refers to.
 Function groups are collections of functions and are predefined in the software.
 The following function groups have been predefined.

 This structure provides maximum flexibility when assigning rights to devices.
 Devices always belong to an Owner.
 An owner is an organisation, but not every organisation is an owner.
+A device can have more than one owner.
 The entity "Event", at the bottom of the image, is the execution of a function by an organisation on a device.

 Details like device-type, device-status, etc. have been omitted from this model.